 1830 – The U.S. Naval Observatory, one of the oldest scientific agencies in the US, was established as the ‘Depot of Charts and Instruments’ in Washington, D.C.

-1850 - Hermann von Helmholtz (1821-94) announced the invention the ophthalmoscope, to the Berlin Physical Society.
-It enabled doctors to see directly into a patient's eye.
+1850 – Hermann von Helmholtz (1821-94) announced the invention of the ophthalmoscope, to the Berlin Physical Society.
+It enabled doctors to see directly into a patient’s eye.

 1865 – The 13th Amendment to the US Constitution, officially ending the institution of slavery, was ratified.

 1877 – Thomas Edison demonstrated the first sound recording, his reciting of ‘Mary had a Little Lamb’, at his Menlo Park, NJ Laboratory.